If there is magic on this planet, it is contained in water.Loren Eiseley

 What About my Gear?

 It’s also worth mentioning that we didn’t bring any proper camera gear, just our backup point-and-shoot, as we couldn’t find any information regarding safety or theft while swimming.
-Everything was very safe and relaxed, we definitely felt comfortable leaving our things out while we swam.
+There are no lockers at Hierve el Agua, so don’t bring too many things.
+Everything we had was very safe and relaxed, we definitely felt comfortable leaving our bags on the side of the pools while we swam.

 Beware the “Cheap” Options

 Many Oaxaca hotels and tour companies offer day trips that encompass several different sights and experiences around the area, which can be convenient if you’re short on time.
 However, be sure to ask if the admission prices are included in the ticket.